guijinSON/KB-ALBERT/README.md

 ## Acknowledgements
 Project ZIP was conducted as a part of Future AI Challenge (KB Bank), 2021.
-Special thanks to [KB-AI-Research](https://github.com/KB-AI-Research/KB-ALBERT) for providing the pretrained KB-ALBERT model.
+Special thanks to [KB-AI-Research](https://github.com/KB-AI-Research/KB-ALBERT) for providing the pretrained KB-ALBERT model and [KakaoBrain](https://github.com/kakaobrain/KorNLUDatasets) for making Korean NLI datasets publicly available.

 ## References